 “He kept saying, ‘Set us up — let’s go out on a double date,’” Rowland said.
 “Eventually, we went out on a double date.
 And they did hit it off.
 They were pretty much inseparable.”

 Kelly’s deployment in 2010 was the first that took place during his marriage.
-Kelly and Landry were preparing to move to Oceanside, California when he died in action.
+Kelly and Landry were preparing to move to Oceanside, California.
 Before the mission on which Kelly would be killed, he was able to send one final email to his wife.

 “I always think I do not want to call you because I will be homesick, but I end up doing it and leave the phone tent with a smile on my face,” he wrote, according to The Washington Post.
 “I love you so much and appreciate you being a great sport in all of this craziness….One month down and a lot of months to go, but I am doing what I want to do with my life.”